vinli/docs/web/trip-services/index.rst

 * `stdDevMovingSpeed` - the standard deviation of the speed while the vehicle was in motion
 * `stopCount` - the number of times the Vehicle came to a stop

+All of the detailed information listed in the above verbiage is available via the get trips by device or get trips by vehicle.

 Request
 +++++++